 Implementation in Norway

-The new EU regulations on medical device and in vitro- diagnostic medical device must be incorporated into the EEA Agreement and then translated into Norwegian.
-It is currently (per January 2018) uncertain when there is an unofficial translation of the regulations.
-Due to the new regulations both the Norwegian law and Regulation on medical devices and also the Norwegian Regulation on use of medical devices must be changed.
-The new regulations on medical devices will be implemented into National law after a transitional period.
-Namely, 3 years after entry into force for the Regulation on medical devices (spring 2020) and 5 years after entry into force (spring 2022) for the Regulation on in vitro diagnostic medical devices.
+MDR and IVDR have been incorporated into the EEA Agreement by decision of the EEA Joint Committee.
+The new EU regulations will be implemented into relevant Norwegian Law and Regulations after a transitional period.
+Namely, 3 years after entry into force for the Regulation on medical devices (May 2020) and 5 years after entry into force for the Regulation on in vitro diagnostic medical devices (May 2022).